seewoo5/seewoo5.github.io/_posts/2024-06-08-umn-relative-langlands.md

 ### 4. Mathematical definition of Coulomb branches and Ring objects in the derived Satake category by Hiraku Nakajima

 This talk is also inclined to mathematical physics that I could not understand most of the things.
+I strongly recommend you to follow other's notes linked above.

 The first talk is to understand the meaning of the following equation, which is the equation (3.13) from Gaiotto and Witten's paper [$S$-Duality of Boundary Conditions in $\mathcal{N}=4$ Super Yang-Mills Theory](https://www.arxiv.org/abs/0807.3720)[^2]

 $$